 Simple Roasted Whole Carrots

 - 12 – 16 thin carrots See note

 - 1-2 tablespoons olive oil

-- salt and pepper
+- fine sea salt and freshly ground black pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Cover the dish tightly with foil.
+- Cover the dish tightly with foil.
 Roast the carrots for 10 minutes.

-Sprinkle with parsley and serve hot.
+- Sprinkle with parsley and serve hot as suggested above.